Mike Kopp: Biography

 While pursuing higher education, Kopp worked with fire-fighting crews for the National Park Service.
 He graduated in 1995 with a bachelor's degree in ministry from North Central University in Minneapolis.
 He also worked for two years as a clerk in the United States Border Patrol's Detention and Deportation Division.

 Following graduation, Kopp worked in the non-profit and ministry fields in New Mexico, Arizona, and Colorado.
 Prior to running for the Colorado senate, Kopp earned a Masters of Public Administration degree from the University of Colorado at Denver.
-He is Manager of Corporate Affairs for Intermountain Rural Electric Association.
-Kopp and his wife, Shannon, currently reside in Belle Fourche, South Dakota.
+He was Manager of Corporate Affairs for Intermountain Rural Electric Association.

-Mike Kopp is currently the President and CEO of Colorado Concern, an alliance of top business executives with a mission of enhancing the Centennial State's business climate.
+Mike Kopp served as the President and CEO of Colorado Concern, an alliance of top business executives with a mission of enhancing the Centennial State's business climate until 2024.
+In 2025 he was appointed to serve as a Senior Advisor at the Department of Energy under Secretary Chris Wright.

 Legislative career

 2006 election

 In 2006, Kopp sought election to the state senate seat formerly held by term-limited Sen. Norma Anderson.
-Anderson had retired from her senate seat a year early, and Kiki Traylor had been appointed to the seat.
+Anderson retired from her senate seat a year early, and Kiki Traylor had been appointed to the seat.
 Kopp had sought the vacancy appointment, protesting that the vacancy committee met with insufficient notice and was composed of only five committee members.
 Kopp faced Traylor and Justin Everett in a three-way Republican contest, and won 52 percent of the vote at the Republican party assembly to qualify for the primary; Traylor and Everett petitioned onto the primary ballot.

 Kopp ran as a more conservative candidate than Traylor, criticizing her positions on spending and immigration.
 During the race, a supporter of the Kopp campaign filed, and later withdrew, a campaign finance complaint against Traylor regarding a donation from a teachers' union that Traylor refused to accept.
 Kopp received endorsements from former U.S. Senator Bill Armstrong and former Colorado Senate President John Andrews.
 Kopp achieved a narrow victory, taking 45 percent of the vote over Traylor's 44 percent, with and Everett receiving 8 percent.
 Citing tactics used by Kopp and his supporters, Traylor refused to endorse fellow Republican Kopp in the general election, even after a request from Republican gubernatorial candidate Bob Beauprez.

 Despite the district's strong Republican registration advantage, Kopp's right-leaning views and division among Republicans made the seat an attractive target for Colorado Democrats; he faced Democrat Paul Noonan, a business consultant, in the general election.
 Kopp won the senate seat with 53 percent of the popular vote.

 Incumbent Sen. Traylor resigned slightly before the end of her term, in late December 2006.
 Kopp was appointed by a Republican Party vacancy committee to fill the remainder of Traylor's term, and was sworn in as a state senator on January 4, 2007, a few days ahead of when he would have otherwise taken office.